MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-425-Medicare-Shared-Savings-Program/subpart-G-Shared-Savings-Losses/section-425.600.md

 (ii) *Agreement period under Level E of the BASIC track.* If an ACO enters the BASIC track and is ineligible to participate under the glide path described in paragraph (a)(4)(i) of this section, as determined under paragraph (d) or paragraph (g)(2) of this section, as applicable, Level E as described in paragraph (a)(4)(i)(A)(*5*) of this section applies to all performance years of the agreement period.

 (b) For agreement periods beginning before July 1, 2019, ACOs may operate under the one-sided model for a maximum of 2 agreement periods.
-An ACO may not operate under the one-sided model for a second agreement period unless the -
+An ACO may not operate under the one-sided model for a second agreement period unless the—

 (1) Immediately preceding agreement period was under the one-sided model; and